rancher/rke2-docs/docs/security/cis_self_assessment123.md

 There should be at least one admission control policy defined which does not permit containers to share the host IPC namespace.

-If you need to run containers which require hostIPC, this should be definited in a separate policy and you should carefully check to ensure that only limited service accounts and users are given permission to use that policy.
+If you need to run containers which require hostIPC, this should be defined in a separate policy and you should carefully check to ensure that only limited service accounts and users are given permission to use that policy.
 </details>

 **Result:** Pass